 - Behavioral Sciences

-M3-M4: The Clinical Concentrations – Covering the remaining two and one-half years, the clinical concentrations include traditional clinical clerkship training, electives and advanced clinical training in field(s) of interest.
+M3-M4: Clinical Concentrations – Covering the remaining two and one-half years, the clinical concentrations include traditional clinical clerkship training, electives and advanced clinical training in field(s) of interest.
 Scheduling flexibility permits students to intersperse elective opportunities immediately to promote exploration of career interests and maximize individual learning needs.
 Specialty-specific choices such as electives and advanced clinical training opportunities are selected with the guidance of a specialty adviser.
-All students complete eight core clerkships, two acting internships and a variety of electives as listed below:
+All students complete eight core clerkships, two acting internships and a variety of electives related to speciality interests:

 - Core clerkships